entando/entando-docs/vuepress/docs/v6.3/tutorials/backend-developers/add-access-controls.md

 ---
 sidebarDepth: 2
 ---
-# Add Authorization Checks
+# Role Based Access Controls

 ## Overview
-This tutorial guides you through adding authorization checks to your existing Entando project.
+This tutorial guides you through adding access controls to your existing Entando project.
 Security experts recommend following a practice known as `Defense in Depth` where security controls are placed in each layer of an architecture.
 This tutorial will help you setup such controls in both the frontend and backend of your Entando application.

 For the purpose of this tutorial we'll use the simple Conference application from [this tutorial](./generate-microservices-and-micro-frontends.md) as a starting point.
 Please work through that tutorial if you have not already.